Mahek-10/movie_mood_recommender/README.md

 joblib: Saves model and vectorizer for later use model.pkl, vectorizer.pkl: Used in the Streamlit app to detect moods

-def predict_mood(text):
+**✅ Summary of ml_model_predictor.py**
+predict_mood()	Combines both: preprocesses input and outputs the predicted mood model.pkl: A Multinomial Naive Bayes classifier trained to classify text into one of 80+ moods. vectorizer.pkl: A CountVectorizer trained on the same text used during model training — it converts input text into the correct numerical format (bag-of-words). def predict_mood(text):
 Defines a function that accepts one input — the user's text (e.g., "I'm feeling excited and motivated!").
 X = vectorizer.transform([text])